This post may contain affiliate links. Read my disclosure policy.

-Flourless Peanut Butter Cup Brownies taste ridiculously amazing.
-Rich, fudgy homemade brownies are swirled with peanut butter and dotted with chunks of Reese’s peanut butter cups for a decadent chocolaty dessert nobody can resist.
+Gluten Free Reese’s Brownies taste ridiculously amazing.
+Rich, fudgy flourless brownies are swirled with peanut butter and dotted with peanut butter cups for a decadent chocolaty dessert nobody can resist.
 This easy gluten-free brownie recipe is definitely one of the ultimate chocolate peanut butter desserts!

 I have a peanut butter problem.
-I am seriously addicted to the stuff.
-Like, open jar and insert spoon-type addicted.
+I seriously can’t stop eating the stuff.
+Like, open jar and insert spoon.
 Throw chocolate into the mix and forget about it.

 So these aren’t just any brownies.
 Naturally, they are chocolate peanut butter brownies!
 Beyond that, they are flourless brownies for extra gooey, chocolate intensity.
 Then they are swirled with creamy, dreamy peanut butter for that salty, peanutty contrast to the sweet, fudgy brownie.
 And, of course, they are scattered with chunks of peanut butter cups for texture, and, you know, more chocolate and peanut butter.